cqtran/Cmput_401_Fence_Friends/Documentation/tips.md

 * Use "View Quote" or "View Material List" to download a PDF

+## View a Project from Accounting

+* Click the project ID in the table to view it

 ## Troubleshooting

 * Ensure (correct) CSV files have been uploaded for both prices and estimations